Make this easy crochet pillow cover in no time using super bulky yarn and a fun, textured stairstep crochet stitch.

 - Large Eye Blunt Tip Embroidery Needle

-Crochet Pillow Photo Tutorial:
+Crochet Pillow Photo Tutorial

 Ch 6.
 DC into 4th ch from hook.